| 2020-Present

 “Arthur Upham Pope (1881–1969), American expert on Iranian art”

-Near and Far is a series of photo collages by Hamed Noori and Gohar Dashti.
-Using geometric patterns common in Islamic art and architecture from the Middle East and North Africa as inspiration, Noori and Dashti collage together original photographs of both Iranian and American landscapes.
+Near and Far is a series of photo collages.
+Using geometric patterns common in Islamic art and architecture from the Middle East and North Africa as inspiration, the collages combine original photographs of both Iranian and American landscapes.

-Traditionally western art depicts nature as a landscape; the horizon line is critical.
-With the advent of photography, time became an added element–the capture of a place in a single moment from a single human perspective.
-The traditions of the Persian miniature, in contrast, uses a flattened perspective devoid of shadows, sunrises or sunsets to allow audiences access to all angles, places and time in one viewpoint.
-Building off the eastern philosophy of the cyclical nature of the world, this tradition is less about describing an individual’s momentary perspective of the environment and more about expressing eternity.
+Traditionally, Western art depicts nature as a landscape; the horizon line is critical.
+With the advent of photography, time became an added element—the capture of a place in a single moment from a single human perspective.
+The traditions of the Persian miniature, in contrast, use a flattened perspective devoid of shadows, sunrises, or sunsets to allow audiences access to all angles, places, and times in one viewpoint.
+Building on the Eastern philosophy of the cyclical nature of the world, this tradition is less about describing an individual’s momentary perspective of the environment and more about expressing eternity.